fed/LightSwitch/README.md

 Home Automation
 ===============

-#### Switching lights on and off remotely with a Raspberry Pi and an Android device
+#### Switching lights remotely with a Raspberry Pi and an Android device

 > This is a simple home automation tool that relies on HTTP requests being sent back and forth from an Android app to a Python script running on a Raspberry Pi to remotely turn lights or other devices on and off.

-Project Features
-==
-TO DO

 Architecture
 ==

+The system architecture is somewhat simple, it consists of an Android application running on any Android device, a Raspberry Pi connected to the Internet and a

+Here's an overview of the project:

 <img src="Images/architecture.png" style="width: 100%;" />

+The Android app is located under the [LightSwitch](https://github.com/fknussel/home-automation/tree/master/LightSwitch) folder of this repo, whereas the RESTful API developed in Python can be found on the [Raspi](https://github.com/fknussel/home-automation/tree/master/Raspi) folder.

+Network Configuration
+====

+In order for the system to work, you need to configure the IP that the Raspberry Pi got assigned when connecting to the private network within the Android application.
+In order to do so, pop open the ... file and change the value of the ... var.

+Wiring the Pi
+====

+Add some info here about what happens from the GPIO to the lightbulb.

 Screenshots
 ==